BUNNY260504/movie-rec/README.md

  🎬 Movie Recommender System

 A content‑based movie recommender web app that helps you discover films using TMDb metadata and similarity scores.
-Users can search for movies, get similar recommendations, explore trending titles, and view rich details like posters, overviews, ratings, genres, and cast information in a clean UI.[1][2]
+Users can search for movies, get similar recommendations, explore trending titles, and view rich details like posters, overviews, ratings, genres, and cast information in a clean UI.

 ***